jonsterling/JonPRL/README.md

 #### CTT

-CTT is a version of Martin-Löf's extensional type theory which has been heavily modified in order to be suitable for use in refinement-based proof assistants.
-Finally, Nuprl and JonPRL employ a proof refinement theory which has its semantics in CTT, but which is arranged to support the economical construction of *derivations*.
+CTT (computational type theory) is a version of Martin-Löf's extensional type theory (ETT) which has been heavily modified in order to be suitable for use in refinement-based proof assistants.
+Finally, Nuprl and JonPRL employ a proof refinement logic which has its semantics in CTT, but which is arranged to support the economical construction of *derivations*.

 The primary differences between CTT and ETT are as follows: